BMO spaces of $\sigma$-finite von Neumann algebras and Fourier-Schur multipliers on $SU_q(2)$: BMO spaces and BMO- duality

-In this part we will suppress the reference to $\mc{M}$ and $\Phi$ in the notation of $\BMO, \BMO^c, \BMO^r$ and their preduals $h_1, h_1^r, h_1^c$.\\
+In this part we will suppress the reference to $\mc{M}$ and $\Phi$ in the notation of $\BMO^c, \BMO^r$ and their preduals $h_1^r, h_1^c$.\\

-In the finite case a predual was found in \cite[Section 5.2.3]{JM12}, see also \cite[Appendix A]{JMP14}.
-Our proof mostly follows the lines of \cite{JMP14}.
-However, our predual of $\BMO^c$ will instead be $h_1^r$ and vice versa, which makes the identification in Theorem \ref{bmo-h1 duality thm} linear instead of antilinear.\\
+In the finite case a predual for BMO was found in \cite[Section 5.2.3]{JM12}, see also \cite[Appendix A]{JMP14}.
+Our proof mostly follows the lines of \cite{JMP14}, although we will not attempt to define a sum space $h_1$.
+Also, our predual of $\BMO^c$ will instead be $h_1^r$ and vice versa, which makes the identification in Theorem \ref{bmo-h1 duality thm} linear instead of antilinear.

-Let us first focus on finding preduals to $\BMO^c$ and $\BMO^r$.
-Since $\BMO^r$ lies within $L_2^\circ(\mc{M})$, we have at our disposal an inner product that can provide us with a duality bracket.
+\begin{proof}[Proof of Theorem 4.5] Since $\BMO^r$ lies within $L_2^\circ(\mc{M})$, we have at our disposal an inner product that can provide us with a duality bracket.
 We take the Hahn-Banach norm relation as the definition of the norm of $h_1^c$:

 which would be a well-defined norm even if $\| \cdot \|_{\BMO^r}$ wouldn't satisfy the triangle inequality.
 To see that $\|y\|_{h_1^c} > 0$ for $y \neq 0$, note that we can find $x \in \mc{M}^\circ$ such that $|\Tr(\k_{\infty,2}^{(-1)}(x) y)| > 0$ (for example take $x$ such that $\k_{\infty,2}^{(-1)}(x)$ is close to $y^*$). \\